“It’s hard for a good man to be king” — Black Panther

 Recent Comments

-- Almuric on “It’s hard for a good man to be king” — Black Panther 39 mins ago
+- Gilphon on Oathbringer Reread: Chapter One Hundred Three 1 min ago

-- GarretH on Star Trek: The Next Generation Rewatch: “Aquiel” 1 hour ago
+- foamy on Star Trek: Deep Space Nine Rewatch: “Captive Pursuit” 12 mins ago

-- Jackie Ogburn on Netflix Orders Second Season of Katie Sackhoff’s Another Life 1 hour ago

-- Daniel on Reading the Wheel of Time: Lews Therin’s Loves in Robert Jordan’s The Shadow Rising (Part 8) 1 hour ago
+- Adrian Lok on Our Final 4 Theories On Who Rey’s Parents Are 2 hours ago

-- Jennifer on Gideon’s Guide to Getting Galactic Swole: An Epic Tale of Skele-Flex Trashbaggery 2 hours ago
+- DrDredd on The First Terminator Movie Gave Sarah Connor One of the Most Compelling Origin Stories 2 hours ago

+- Ian on The Harry Potter Reread: The Order of the Phoenix, Chapters 33 and 34 3 hours ago

+- MusubiKazesraru on His Dark Materials TV Show to Potentially Split Final Book Into Two Seasons 3 hours ago

+- Austin on Oathbringer Reread: Chapter One Hundred Three 3 hours ago

-- ChristopherLBennett on “It’s hard for a good man to be king” — Black Panther 2 hours ago
+- Almuric on “It’s hard for a good man to be king” — Black Panther 3 hours ago

-- whitespine on Oathbringer Reread: Chapter One Hundred Three 3 hours ago
+- krad on Star Trek: Deep Space Nine Rewatch: “Captive Pursuit” 3 hours ago